ibrahim4851/MyRecipes/README.md

 - Personalize Your Experience: Customize your recipe discovery with filters for dietary preferences and allergen information.
 The app supports multiple languages, catering to a global audience.

-- Interactive Elements: Rate recipes, leave comments, and engage with the Recipy community.
+- Interactive Elements: Rate recipes, leave comments and engage with the Recipy community.
 Your feedback helps improve the app and the cooking experience for all users.

 - Offline Access: Access your saved recipes and collections even without an internet connection, thanks to local data storage.